 The selection of the topic is your unique opportunity to come up and define your own research question, reflecting your own interests.
-You're expected to be spending on average 300 hours on the final project so you'd better make sure that you'll work on something you actually like!
+You are expected to be spending on average 300 hours on the final project so you'd better make sure that you will work on something you like!

 Some of you are combining your research for the project with curricular or extra-curricular internships.
 It is possible that you find some of the work you do in the internship so exiting that you want to develop it into the topic of your research.
-Other students are combining their LL.B programme with other programmes such as BBA or BIR.
-It is perfectly normal that you look for synergies between the theses of both programmes, although there is not an obligation to do so.
+Some students are combining their LLB program with other program such as BBA or BIR.
+It is perfectly normal that you look for synergies between the theses of both program, although there is not an obligation to do so.

 All papers should be answering a question: this is the research question.
-When you turn in your proposal (Annex I), the research question should be already sufficiently worked through and discussed in detail with your supervisor.
 It goes way beyond the simple identification of a vague area of enquiry.

 The hardest part is getting started.
-Some students find the possibility to actually work on something they like so overwhelming that they don't know where to start.
+Some students find the possibility to work on something they like so overwhelming that they do not know where to start.
 Here are some steps you may want to go through:

-- Step 1: think of what area of the law you are interested in.
+• Step 1: think of what area of the law you are interested in.
 No idea?
 Then think further: What do you want to become in your professional life?
 What is your life goal?
 Do you want to help the world to get rid of some injustice?
-What course during the LLB programme at IE did you find particularly stimulating?
-Finding that area of the law first is crucial. - Step 2: read.
+What course during the LLB program at IE did you find particularly stimulating?
+Finding that area of the law first is crucial.

+- Step 2: read.
 Take some standard works by respected authors on the area of the law that you have identified in step 1.
-You know what these standard works are, because probably they were on the reading list of the corresponding course that you had during your LL.B programme.
-You can also talk to some of the professors of your LL.B programme for guidance on the books to read. - Step 3: write down all the questions that occur to you while reading the books of step 2.
+You know what these standard works are, because probably they were on the reading list of the corresponding course that you had during your LLB program.
+You can also talk to some of the professors of your LLB program for guidance on the books to read. - Step 3: write down all the questions that occur to you while reading the books of step 2.
 When you have read the books and look over your portfolio of questions again, maybe you see that many of these questions point towards the same direction.
 Maybe you start to discern a 'target'.
 Maybe you have identified a gap in existing research. - Step 4: talk.
-Find a person whom you assume knows about the area of the law and talk with her (or him) about the books you've read, the questions that came up or the 'target' that you have identified.
-That person may give you further guidance on other scholarly literature, or may help you to identify another expert.
-Again, most of the professors of your LL.B programme will be very helpful to provide that guidance. - Step 5: narrow down on your subject.
+Find a person whom you assume knows about the area of the law and talk with her (or him) about the books you have read, the questions that came up or the 'target' that you have identified.
+That person may give you further guidance on other scholarly literature or may help you to identify another expert.
+Again, most of the professors of your LLB program will be very helpful to provide that guidance. - Step 5: narrow down on your subject.
 You have identified your target in step 3, you've spoken to someone, followed his/her suggestions and read some further research as in step 4, now you're ready to narrow down on your subject and formulate for the first time your research question.
-This is probably also a good moment to actually ask a professor of IE to become your supervisor (if you hadn't done so before).
+This is probably also a good moment to ask a professor of IE to become your supervisor (if you hadn't done so before).